Quizlibet/react-redux-shopping-cart/README.md

   * Decouple the constant store items from the redux state and decompose the reducers using combineReducers.
   * Recompose the thunk middleware into it's own component.
   * Route the user back to the store page whenever the page is reloaded, as well as whenever a check out request succeeds.
+  * Add tags to items, allowing user to filter store and cart by type.